Sianes/TFM/repeats.md

   ```

-7. Run RepeatMasker with the RepeatModeler databases
+7. Run RepeatMasker in genomes with the RepeatModeler databases

 We ran RepeatMasker with the -families.fa file generated using repeatmodeler: